-Since 1977, ASIS certifications have set the standard for professional excellence in the security industry.
+Since 1977, ASIS security certifications have set the standard for professional excellence.
 Recognized worldwide, the CPP, PCI, and PSP credentials provide objective proof of an individual's professional knowledge and experience.

 Benefits to Public Sector Security Professionals